bigb8/AquaResp/README.md

 python -m pip install mcculw

+--

 #### Step 3 - adding Icons to your desktop
-##### Run InstallPart3.vbs
+##### Run Create Links on Desktop.vbs  (in the Aquaresp 3 main folder)
 This creates icons on the desktop.
-You can do that manually.
+You can do that manually aswell.